ElviraE/Liatrio-project/app/src/README.md

 ## Primary Goals
- - To Write a rest api endpoint that is return a message and timestamp as json.
+ - To Write a rest api endpoint that returns a message and timestamp as json.

 ## Table of Contents